imegia/Discord.js-Bot/README.md

 # Hosting On A Raspberry Pi

 If you have a big server that is active you should consider hosting your bot 24-7 so your server members can use it when they want and not just when your online.
 There is a tutorial on YouTube by An Idiot's Guide who has made a video on how to set that up.
-You can find that **[here](https://www.youtube.com/watch?v=kpci6V8969g)**.
+You can find that YouTube tutorial **[here](https://www.youtube.com/watch?v=kpci6V8969g)**.